Pavlos-96/TT-Project/README.md

 See corresponding guidelines below on how to run and generate the files for this project.

-Please make sure to have the original ACL anthology called `anthology_cleaned.bib` in your current working directory to generate first the XML file.
+Please make sure to have the original ACL anthology called `??????????.bib` in your current working directory to generate first the XML file.